The Scrappy FAQ

 13. Who is Sparky?

 Another little Mintz kid, who appeared in such cartoons as Bluebird’s Baby and Scary Crows.
-He didn’t have a name until those cartoons became part of the Totally Tooned In syndicated package.
+He didn’t have a name until early in this century, when those cartoons became part of the Totally Tooned In syndicated package.
 At that point, Jerry Beck dubbed him Sparky, in recognition of his somewhat Scrappy-esque characteristics.

 2 comments on “The Scrappy FAQ